giantswarm/envctl/README.md

     ```

     *   Logs into `enigma` via `tsh kube login enigma`.
-    *   Sets the current `kubectl` context to `enigma`.
+    *   Sets the current `kubectl` context to `teleport.giantswarm.io-enigma`.
-    *   Starts port-forwarding for Prometheus (`kubectl --context enigma port-forward -n mimir service/mimir-query-frontend 8080:8080`) in the background.
+    *   Starts port-forwarding for Prometheus (`kubectl --context teleport.giantswarm.io-enigma port-forward -n mimir service/mimir-query-frontend 8080:8080`) in the background.
     *   Prints a summary and instructions for MCP.

 2.  **Connect to a Management and Workload Cluster:**